 Do you see the pattern?

-Every instruction to us is covered by a love for God and a love for our neighbor.
+Every instruction to us is covered by a love for God and/or a love for our neighbor.

-What they both have in common is love.
+What these things both have in common is love.

 If one wanted to, he could boil down all of Scripture to this one element… love.
 If the character trait that you lead with is love, then all other character traits are subordinate to it.